Part 5 - Management Services

 - Quality control procedures shall be identified, implemented, and approved by the Facilities Infection Control Committee, where applicable.

-- b Housekeeping services shall be conducted in accordance with a facility-specific housekeeping policy and procedural manual.
+- Housekeeping Services.
+Housekeeping services shall be conducted in accordance with a facility-specific housekeeping policy and procedural manual.
 This manual shall include at a minimum the following information guidelines:

 - Housekeeping personnel and administrative policies which include: